 So when might you want to use them?
-There are a few reasons why an ordinary athlete might want more protein in their diet, says Barbara Lewin, RD, LD, a dietitian and sports nutritionist who has worked with NFL, NBA, and NHL athletes and trained Ironman competitors:
+There are a few reasons why an ordinary athlete might want more protein in his or her diet, says Barbara Lewin, a dietitian and sports nutritionist who has worked with NFL, NBA, and NHL athletes and trained Ironman competitors:

 - When you’re growing.
 A teenager needs more protein to fuel his workouts because his body is still growing and uses more protein in general.

 - When you’re starting a program.
 If working out is new to you and you’re trying to build muscle, you’ll require more protein than you normally would.

 - When you’re amping up your workouts.
 If you normally work out for half an hour a few times a week, but now you’ve decide to train for a half-marathon, your body will need more protein.